danielsobrado/CCDAK-Exam-Questions/LAST_MINUTE_REVIEW.md

 - **ZooKeeper can be used for distributed locking, leader election, and configuration management** in distributed systems.
 - **Confluent Kafka distributions include a bundled ZooKeeper** for convenience, but a separate ZooKeeper ensemble is recommended for production.
 - **ZooKeeper requires a majority (quorum) of servers to be available** for the ensemble to be operational.
+- Running Kafka in production, a machine should have at least **32 GB of RAM** as a decent choice for storing and caching messages.
+- In a ZooKeeper ensemble with 9 servers, **up to 4 servers can fail** while still maintaining a quorum.
+- The command to start the ZooKeeper service is: `bin/zookeeper-server-start.sh config/zookeeper.properties`.

 ### Topic:
 - **Auto topic creation** uses broker config for `num.partitions` and `default.replication.factor`.